We go in search of the hidden spots that we think deserve a little more credit.

 Mayfair might feel like an unlikely place to discover London’s secrets.
 After all, anyone who has ever heard of The Ritz and Green Park knows that Mayfair’s all about the old-school spenny glamour.

-Well, that’s not wrong but I’ll bet very few of you have ever heard of Pickering Place.
-Accessed through a small archway, unmarked save for some small lettering you’d certainly if you weren’t looking for it, Pickering Place holds the title of England’s smallest square and is one of the best places I discovered when writing my Unusual London book.
+Well, that’s not wrong but we’ll bet very few of you have ever heard of Pickering Place.
+Accessed through a small archway, unmarked save for some small lettering you’d certainly miss if you weren’t looking for it, Pickering Place holds the title of England’s smallest square and is one of the best places Julianna discovered when writing her Unusual London book.

 Juicy as that tidbit is, that’s not really what makes it interesting though – that would be the beautiful Georgian architecture that looks like it’s been plucked from straight out of the 18th century and the square’s surprisingly salacious history.